inbox-hasibur/CrowdFundBD/README.md

-# CrowdFundBD
+# 🧠 CrowdFundBD

-# 🧠 CrowdFundBD — Empowering Bangladeshi Startup Innovation
+# Empowering Bangladeshi Startup Innovation

 CrowdFundBD is a community-driven platform that empowers Bangladeshi innovators to showcase startup ideas, receive community feedback, and unlock real crowdfunding opportunities.
 Whether you're a student, aspiring founder, or experienced entrepreneur, this is the launchpad to turn ideas into action.

----

 ## 🚀 Project Summary